 While many cloud and SaaS providers tout that their users receive the latest features frequently and well before on-prem users, those using managed cloud services are getting the benefits of the latest patches without needing to divert their own internal resources to do so.

-Switching to managed cloud-hosted services is an easy and cost-effective way to protect your organization.
-At the same time, cloud services allow you to refocus your technology teams on business-critical projects that move the needle on your goals instead of patching, scanning and mitigating, only to miss a critical zero-day vulnerability.
+Switching to managed cloud business solutions is an easy and cost-effective way to protect your organization.
+At the same time, cloud business solutions also allow you to refocus your technology teams on business-critical projects that move the needle on your goals instead of patching, scanning and mitigating, only to miss a critical zero-day vulnerability.